Atomic-tech-Shadow/anime-streaming-api/replit.md

 - January 18, 2025.
 Removed all anime-specific configurations to make API truly universal - eliminated hardcoded mappings for One Piece, Naruto, Demon Slayer and other specific animes.
 Implemented universal episode detection system that works with any anime by dynamically analyzing the structure from anime-sama.fr without requiring manual configuration per anime.
 - January 18, 2025.
 Enhanced fallback system to extract real data from anime-sama.fr - system now automatically detects actual episode counts by parsing episodes.js files directly from the source.
 Tested successfully: Chainsaw Man (12 real episodes), Jujutsu Kaisen (24 real episodes), Tokyo Ghoul (12 real episodes).
 No more synthetic data - all episode counts are now authentic from anime-sama.fr.
 - January 18, 2025.
 Created comprehensive documentation suite - added CONFIGURATION_GUIDE.md for installation/setup, UNIVERSAL_SYSTEM.md for technical details, updated README.md with quick start guide.
 Documentation now covers all aspects from basic setup to advanced system architecture.
+- January 18, 2025.
+Configured documentation to use production API URL (https://api-anime-sama.onrender.com) - updated all examples, guides, and configuration files to reference the deployed API.
+Added api-config.js with centralized configuration and utility functions for frontend integration.

 ## User Preferences